RadinalSaragih/dwm/README.md

 + attachaside -> Make new clients get attached and focused in the stacking area instead of always becoming the new master.
 + bottomstack -> Adds the bstack (bottom stack) and bstackhoriz (horizontal bottom stack) layout.
 + center -> Adds iscentered rule to automatically center clients.
-+ focusadjacenttag -> Provides the ability to focus the tag on the immediate left or right of the currently focused tag.
-It also allows to send the focused window either on the left or the right tag.
 + moveresize -> allows moving and resizing dwm's clients using keyboard bindings.
 + noborderfloatingfix -> Remove the border when there is only one window visible.
 + pertag -> Changes such as layouts, are only applied to the selected tags.